Keizahemmanuel7/digital-marketplace-privacy-policy/README.md

 - Correct inaccurate information
 - Request deletion of information
 - Restrict certain processing activities
+- Object to processing
 - Withdraw consent where applicable

-Requests relating to information processed through Copecart should be directed to the relevant service provider.
+Requests relating to information processed through Copecart should be directed to the relevant service provider where appropriate.

 ---

 14. CHILDREN'S PRIVACY

-Digital Services Marketplace is intended for users aged 18 years and above.
+Digital Services Marketplace is intended for users who are at least 18 years old.

-This app is not directed to children under the age of 13.
+The app is not directed toward children under the age of 13.

 We do not knowingly collect personal information from children under 13.
-If such information is discovered, appropriate steps will be taken to delete it.
+If we become aware that such information has been provided, reasonable steps will be taken to facilitate its removal.

 Parents or guardians who believe a child has submitted personal information may contact us.